VA Education Benefits for Veterans and Active Duty Service Members

-This program, also called “MGIB” or “MGIB-AD”, is an education benefit that provides up to 36 months of full-time payments to eligible veterans and service members for approved education and training programs.
+This education benefit, also called “MGIB” or “MGIB-AD”, provides up to 36 months of full-time payments to eligible veterans and active duty service members for approved education and training programs.
 To be eligible for this program, you must have received an honorable discharge and contributed to the Buy-Up Program.
 Benefits are generally payable for 10 years following your release from honorable active service.

 Chapter 31 Vocational Rehabilitation & Employment Service

 If you have a service-connected disability that limits your ability to work or prevents you from working, you may qualify for the VA Vocational Rehabilitation and Employment (VR&E) program.
-To be eligible, you must have received an honorable discharge and have had a service-connected disability rating of at least 10% from VA.
+To be eligible, you must have received an honorable discharge and have had a service-connected disability rating of at least 20% (or 10% if it is from severely limiting in physical abilities) from VA.
 Your basic period of eligibility ends 12 years from the date you received notice of your date of separation from active military service or first VA service-connected disability rating.

 Chapter 33 Post 9/11 GI Bill